Bangladesh Nazrul Sena

-The Bangladesh Nazrul Sena (Bangladesh Nazrul Army) is an NGO, public service organization working for the education, health and upliftment of children, adolescents and young adults in Bangladesh.
+The Bangladesh Nazrul Sena (Bangladesh Nazrul Army) is an NGO working for the education, health and upliftment of children, adolescents and young adults in Bangladesh.
 It is named after famous Bengali poet, writer and musician Kazi Nazrul Islam, whose philosophy has inspired the purpose and mission of the organization.

 Foundation

 The Bangladesh Nazrul Sena was founded in 1964 in Bangladesh (then East Pakistan).
 Its activities were curtailed during the Bangladesh Liberation War and the Indo-Pakistani War of 1971, but began rapidly growing following the independence of Bangladesh.
 It was inspired by the philosophy of Kazi Nazrul Islam, who is regarded as the "national poet" of Bangladesh.
 The organization seeks to combat child abuse, injustice and discrimination of children and young people based on socio-economic background, religion, poverty, birth, sex, health and handicaps.

 Activities

 Governed by a central committee of trustees and board members, the Bangladesh Nazrul Sena has 35 branches and chapters across Bangladesh, through which it sponsors initiatives and programmes for healthcare and education for Bangladeshi youth.
 It works with public schools, kindergarten schools and orphanages to provide care and support for the development of children and young adults.
 The organization also supports many volunteer activities and programmes.